Photographing Vietnam with Christine

 the backs together and photographed each object as if two solders supporting

-two photos on the back like A and B side of record.
+back like a A and B side of record.

 We were not photographing together again.
 It didn't mean we disliked each